Here is the optimum number of steps for fat loss:

 Let's say that Betty ups her game and picks 10,000 steps as her daily goal.

 We then up her calorie allowance to 1,900.
-She will now be in a 900 calorie deficit.
+Her estimated daily deficit would now be around 900 calories.

 We've upped her calories because we don't want to lead her to a binge.
 We believe in sustainable and long term results on the Life Plan, not quick fixes.
 The last thing we want is for her to regain the weight long-term.